 The first few sessions were challenging.
 Together we learned a new and unfamiliar technology; we learned how to function as a group in a virtual space; we learned how to be spontaneous, while also being respectful of each other’s voices.

 Some things stayed the same.
 As before, people gathered once a fortnight to write together in a safe and inspiring environment, based on the Amherst Method guidelines.
 At each session I offered a prompt and invited the group to write in response.
 Silence fell as words poured onto the page, for 10, 20, 30 minutes.
-If someone got stuck I met them one-to-one in a private “breakout room”, to help them find their flow again.
+If someone got stuck I could meet them one-to-one in a private “breakout room”, to help them find their flow again.

-As before, I invited people to read what they had written; the group practised the skill of “close listening” – a vital skill for every writer; and those who chose to read received positive feedback that helped them develop their voices.
-People wrote about everything under the sun in these sessions, including the minuscule virus that had upended their lives.
+As before, I invited people to read what they had written; the group practiced the skill of “close listening” – a vital skill for every writer; and those who chose to read received positive feedback that helped them develop their voices.
+People wrote about everything under the sun in these sessions, including the minuscule virus that had upended our lives.
 One person wrote the first chapter of a witty Zoom-room murder mystery…

 Sometimes a video connection broke down, sometimes the audio was glitchy – in rural Ireland strong broadband is a gift, not a given.
-The disadvantages of writing together online are obvious: you don’t get to meet your fellow participants in the flesh; you can’t read their body language or hear their small gasps of admiration as you read your work; you don’t get to chat one-to-one during the break.
+The disadvantages of writing together online are obvious: you don’t get to meet your fellow participants in the flesh; you can’t read their body language or hear the small gasps of admiration as you read your work; you don’t get to chat one-to-one during the break.

 But there are advantages.
 You can join in from anywhere in the world.
 And you don’t have to get into your car on a dark, blustery winter’s night to drive to my sitting-room in north Leitrim.